 It will take a nootropic stack of several different supplements.
 All working together in synergy for a better brain.

 You can narrow your stack to fewer capsules by using a wisely selected pre-formulated nootropic stack.

 From the recommended list in this post, you can try Mind Lab Pro® (B-Vitamins, CDP-Choline, Bacopa Monnieri, Lion’s Mane, Phosphatidylserine (PS), N-Acetyl-L-Tyrosine, L-Theanine, Rhodiola Rosea, and Pine Bark Extract).

-And for vision and eye health, Performance Lab® Vision.
+For vision and eye health, the best supplement on the market by far is Performance Lab® Vision.

 [ii] Zhao X., Kuryatov A., Lindstrom J.M., Yeh J.Z., Narahashi T. “Nootropic drug modulation of neuronal nicotinic acetylcholine receptors in rat cortical neurons.”
 Molecular Pharmacology 2001 Apr;59(4):674-83. (source)

 [iii] Bhattacharya S.K., Bhattacharya A., Sairam K., Ghosal S. “Anxiolytic-antidepressant activity of Withania somnifera glycowithanolides: an experimental study.”
 Phytomedicine 2000 Dec;7(6):463-9. (source)

 [v] Choudhary M.I., Yousuf S., Nawaz S.A., Ahmed S., Atta-ur-Rahman.
 “Cholinesterase inhibiting withanolides from Withania somnifera.”
 Chemical and Pharmaceutical Bulletin (Tokyo) 2004 Nov;52(11):1358-61. (source)